Setting Up The Sliding Bar

 Please continue reading below to learn more about each of the Sliding Bar options.

-Step 1 - To add widget sections to the sliding bar, navigate to WP Dashboard > Appearance > Widgets.
+Step 1 – To add your widget areas to the Sliding Bar, navigate to WP Dashboard > Appearance > Widgets.

 To learn more about widgets and all they can do across the theme, please visit the Widget section of our documentation.